Major depressive disorder: Other medications and supplements

 The combined use of antidepressants plus benzodiazepines demonstrates improved effectiveness when compared to antidepressants alone, but these effects may not endure.
 The addition of a benzodiazepine is balanced against possible harms and other alternative treatment strategies when antidepressant mono-therapy is considered inadequate.

-For treatment-resistant depression, adding on the atypical antipsychotic brexpiprazole for short-term or acute management may be considered.
+For treatment-resistant depression, adding on brexpiprazole for short-term or acute management may be considered.
 Brexpiprazole may be effective for some people; however, the evidence as of 2023 supporting its use is weak and this medication has potential adverse effects including weight gain and akathisia.
 Brexpiprazole has not been sufficiently studied in older people or children and the use and effectiveness of this adjunctive therapy for longer term management is not clear.

 Nonsteroidal anti-inflammatory drugs (NSAIDs) and cytokine inhibitors may be effective in treating depression.
 For instance, celecoxib, an NSAID, is a selective COX-2 inhibitor; COX-2 is an enzyme that helps in the production of pain and inflammation.
 In recent clinical trials, this NSAID has been shown helpful with treatment-resistant depression as it helps inhibit proinflammatory signaling.

 Statins, which are anti-inflammatory medications prescribed to lower cholesterol levels, have also been shown to have antidepressant effects.
 When prescribed for patients already taking SSRIs, this add-on treatment was shown to improve anti-depressant effects of SSRIs when compared to the placebo group.
 With this, statins have been shown to be effective in preventing depression in some cases too.

 There is insufficient high-quality evidence to suggest omega-3 fatty acids are effective in depression.
 There is limited evidence that vitamin D supplementation is of value in alleviating the symptoms of depression in individuals who are vitamin D-deficient.

-Lithium appears effective at lowering the risk of suicide in those with bipolar disorder and unipolar depression by about 80%.
-There is a narrow range of effective and safe dosages of lithium, thus close monitoring may be needed.
+Lithium has long been used to augment antidepressants.
+Lithium augmentation is much more effective than placebo and has proven efficacy in treating major depressive disorder in multiple randomized controlled trials.
+Lithium dramatically lowers the risk of suicide in people with depression.
+The risk of suicide is reduced by 87% in people with depression or bipolar disorder who take lithium.
+In addition to lowering the risk of suicide, lithium also lowers the risk of mortality from all causes in people with depression or bipolar disorder.
+One disadvantage of lithium therapy is that occasional blood tests are usually prescribed to monitor lithium levels.

 Low-dose thyroid hormone may be added to existing antidepressants to treat persistent depression symptoms.
 Limited evidence suggests stimulants, such as amphetamine and modafinil, may be effective in the short term, or as adjuvant therapy.
 Also, it is suggested that folate supplements may have a role in depression management.
 There is tentative evidence for benefit from testosterone in males.